 When you purchase your ticket to visit a National Trust (NSW) property, you are agreeing to the terms and conditions outlined below and indicating that you have read these documents.
 We thank you in advance for taking the time to do so.

-Book your Tickets
+Pre-book your Timed Entry Tickets